5long/sup-wiki/Contributing.md

 code changes and bug fixes.
 The typical lifecycle of a contributed change looks something like this:

+1. You fork the repository on github
+2. You clone your fork
-1. You develop locally
+3. You develop locally on a feature branch
-2. You submit patch to mailing list or as an issue (optionally as an pull request) at the GitHub tracker
+4. You push your feature branch to your fork on github
+5. You start a pull request from your feature branch to the develop branch on the upstream repo
-3. You endure public commentary
+6. You endure public commentary
-4. You revise and go to \#2, if necessary
+7. You revise and go to \#5, if necessary
-5. Maintainer merges changes into 'develop' branch
+8. A maintainer merges the pull request into the develop branch
-6. Users tracking 'develop' try out your changes and report problems
+9. Users tracking 'develop' try out your changes and report problems
-7. You submit bugfix patches and go to \#2, if necessary
+10. You submit bugfix patches and go to \#5, if necessary

+Then every now and then:

-8. Maintainer merges cumulative changes into 'master' branch
+1. Maintainer merges cumulative changes into 'master' branch
-9. Maintainer cuts a release from master, including your changes
+2. Maintainer cuts a release from master, including your changes

 Git has several tools that make this workflow easy.
 The following is a brief intro on how to use Git when developing Sup.
 It is meant